NaeliaSalas/u05-group3/README.md

 	watchlists

-To access the Adminer panel be sure to edit one of the users in the database to a Admin.
+To access the Adminer panel be sure to log in with the Admin user credentials that you can find in the user table.

 To do that navigate to the users table in the database.
 Click Select data above the table.
 Now choose the user you want to be Admin and click edit in the left column.
 Choose number 1 in the "IsAdmin" option and click "save".

 Return to the website CIMENHA and log in with the Admin credentials.
-Your landing page is the Admin dashboard and here you are able to go to Users or Movies in the left side panel.
+Your landing page is the Admin dashboard and here you are able to go to Users or Movies in the left side panel or by clicking the User or Movie card.

 In the Users page you will be able the edit the Users name, username and email.
 You are also able to delete a user from this panel.

-In the Movie section of the Admin panel you can add, update or delete a movie.
+In the Movie section of the Admin panel you can add, edit or delete a movie.

 Guest
 As a guest you are welcome to browse the website and search for movies.
+If you try to add a movie to a watchlist you will be redirected to the login page.
+Then you are able to easily switch to the register page.

-If you wish to use the website as a registerd user you can simply register by clicking the "Register" icon on the top right corner.
 Please fill in all requested fields and then continue to log in.

 User
 As a logged in user you are able to create Watchlists, edit or delete them.

-Review movies and also add comments to other users reviews.
+Add reviews to your favourite movies.

 ## Documentation